Before importing or adding patrons be sure to set up your patron categories.

 You can customize the columns of this table in the ‘Table settings’ section of the Administration module (table id: issues-table).

 If they have family at the library, staff can see what the other family members have checked out.

-If the patron does owe money to the library, the tab will show the total amount, without any details.
-To see the details, go to the fines tabs.
+The tab will show the total amount, without any details.
+To see the details, go to the accounting tab.